rick651/Thesis_RickyFashaSetiawan/README.md

 # Thesis_Chemistry Department UGM

-This repository comprises data analysis and machine learning programs utilized in the completion of the thesis **"Adsorption Of Methyl Orange Dye Using Modified Coal Fly Ash With Ctab (Cetyltrimethylammonium Bromide)"**.
+This repository comprises data analysis and machine learning programs utilized in the completion of the thesis **"Synthesis of Sodalite Through Modification of Coal Fly Ash With CTAB (Cetyltrimethylammonium Bromide) for the Adsorption of Methyl Orange Dye"**.